ParabYash/Data-Analysis-Projects-/README.md

-# Company Layoffs: Data Cleaning
+# Company Layoffs: Data Cleaning & Exploratory Data Analysis
 ## Project Overview

-Layoff Data Cleaner is a comprehensive data cleaning project aimed at organizing and preparing a dataset of global company layoffs for analysis.
-The dataset, sourced from Kaggle, provides detailed information on company layoffs in 2022.
+Layoff Data Cleaner and Explorer is a comprehensive project aimed at organizing, preparing, and analyzing a dataset of global company layoffs for 2022.
+The dataset, sourced from Kaggle, provides detailed information on company layoffs.
 You can find the dataset https://www.kaggle.com/datasets/swaptr/layoffs-2022

+The project consists of two main parts:

+Data Cleaning: Ensuring the dataset is clean, consistent, and ready for analysis.
+Exploratory Data Analysis (EDA): Analyzing the cleaned dataset to uncover trends and insights.

 ## Dataset Features